fedora-infra/fedmsg-atomic-composer/README.rst

                     'repos': ['fedora-21', 'updates'],
                 },

-                # The name of the mock chroot to build and maintain
+                # The name of the mock container to build and maintain
                 'mock': 'fedora-21-updates-x86_64',

                 # The git branch to use in the `git_repo` for the parent